rin67630/ESP-Karajan/Readme.md

 The Arduino IDE provides tabs to split the program into well structured subparts, so you can jump easily during development between every subpart:

 a) the declarations, constants, variables & includes
 b) the different functions used in the program
 c) the setup activities
 d) the menu
 e) the data processing
 f) Subsequent statistics
 g) the display
 h) the serial reports
 i) the wireless processes
-k) and finally the scheduler itself which will periodically start the routines listed from d) to h).
+k) and finally the scheduler itself which will periodically start the routines listed from d) to i).

 The Scheduler itself is in tab K_loop. it will provide global variables like: